Until you make the unconscious conscious, it will direct your life and you will call it fate.Carl Jung

 I’ll give you an idea of the difference between a certified and a non-certified coach.

-Take my coaching school for example – it’s an ICF-recognized, reputable coaching school.
+Take my coaching school, for example – it’s an ICF-recognized, reputable coaching school.
 Being certified means completing ~400 hours of training that includes weekly practice coaching and being coached in both one-on-one and group settings.
-Receiving feedback from mentor coaches and peers.
-Successfully coaching a Master Coach and passing a written test.
-The training is a 6 months process and you have up to a year to complete your final exam.
+It means receiving feedback from mentor coaches and peers, successfully coaching a Master Coach, and passing a written test.
+The training is a six-month process and you have up to a year to complete your final exam.
 Some people take the test multiple times until they pass.
 Needless to say, for most, coaching school is a transformative experience for any coach that pulls through.

-Having a master’s degree in psychology, I thought it was going to be a formality to “check the box.”
+As I have a master’s degree in psychology, I thought going to coaching school was going to be a formality to check the box.

 I was not expecting to be blown away, not to mention having my life transformed by the process.
-However, personally I have gained so much through the certification process that allows me to be a more powerful coach for my clients.
+However, personally, I have gained so much through the certification process that it allows me to be a more powerful coach for my clients.

 In comparison, a non-certified coach can be anyone who wakes up one day and decides to call him/herself a coach.
 It’s that simple.

-Because of this, some people have transformative experiences with life coaches while others leave coaching feeling anticlimactic or slightly traumatized.
+Because of the huge spectrum of coaches, some people have transformative experiences with life coaches while others leave coaching feeling underwhelmed or slightly traumatized.